gateway240/opensim-build/README.md

 ```

 4. Optionally build the gui with `build-gui.sh` (you will need to build the core with java bindings)

+# Simbody build

+1. Install platform dependencies (the opensim dependencies include all of these)

+- cross-platform building: CMake 3.12 or later.
+- compiler: Visual Studio 2015, 2017, or 2019 (Windows only), gcc 4.9.0 or later (typically on Linux), Clang 3.4 or later, or Apple Clang (Xcode) 8 or later.
+- linear algebra: LAPACK 3.6.0 or later and BLAS
+- visualization (optional): FreeGLUT, Xi and Xmu

+2. Build simbody by running `build-simbody.sh`.
+Add `-n` flag if you have and want to use Ninja instead of Makefiles

 # Reference OpenSim Documentation